deng-project/das2/SPECIFICATION.md

 #### Synopsis

-Blob of data which contains various information about the mesh itself.
+Blob of data which contains various information about meshes itself.

 #### Structure